 Here is our start up class:

-import org.flywaydb.core.Flyway; import javax.annotation.PostConstruct; import javax.annotation.Resource; import javax.ejb.Singleton; import javax.ejb.Startup; import javax.ejb.TransactionManagement; import javax.ejb.TransactionManagementType; import javax.sql.DataSource; @Singleton @Startup @TransactionManagement(TransactionManagementType.BEAN) public class MigrationEJB { @Resource(lookup = "java:/PostGreDS") private DataSource dataSource; @PostConstruct public void initFlyWay() { Flyway flyway = Flyway.configure().dataSource(dataSource).load(); // Needed if you want to delete existing flyway_schema_history flyway.clean(); // Needed if the database is not empty flyway.baseline(); flyway.migrate(); } }
+import org.flywaydb.core.Flyway; import jakarta.annotation.PostConstruct; import jakarta.annotation.Resource; import jakarta.ejb.Singleton; import jakarta.ejb.Startup; import jakarta.ejb.TransactionManagement; import jakarta.ejb.TransactionManagementType; import javax.sql.DataSource; @Singleton @Startup @TransactionManagement(TransactionManagementType.BEAN) public class MigrationEJB { @Resource(lookup = "java:/PostGreDS") private DataSource dataSource; @PostConstruct public void initFlyWay() { Flyway flyway = Flyway.configure().dataSource(dataSource).load(); // Needed if you need to clean the schema // flyway.clean(); flyway.baseline(); flyway.migrate(); } }

 So, within our class, we are configuring Flyway from WildFly datasource, which needs to be configured in WildFly.
 (See this tutorial to learn how to configure PostgreSQL with WildFly: Configuring a datasource with PostgreSQL and JBoss/WildFly